sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

                     format: wgpu::VertexFormat::Float4,
                 },
                 // A mat4 takes up 4 vertex slots as it is technically 4 vec4s.
 We need to define a slot
                 // for each vec4.
-We don't have to do this in code though. wgpu::VertexAttribute {
+We'll have to reassemble the mat4 in
+                // the shader.
+                wgpu::VertexAttribute {
                     offset: mem::size_of::<[f32; 4]>() as wgpu::BufferAddress,
                     shader_location: 6,